 Fill out the brief questionnaire and submit before Jan.
 31.

 - Significance: Does the project address an important problem or a critical barrier to progress in the field?

 - Investigator: Is the candidate well suited to the project and does the candidate have appropriate experience and training?

 - Innovation: Is this a unique research question for the IRIS Registry?

 - Approach: Are the overall strategy, methodology and analyses well-reasoned, and is the project feasible?

 - Environment: Are the institutional support and other resources available to the investigators adequate for the project proposed?

 The IRIS Registry Analytics Committee will review applications and select a slate of potential nominees for Research to Prevent Blindness to review and approve.
-Selected investigators will be notified in July 2018 and studies to begin shortly thereafter.
+Selected investigators will be notified in July 2023 with studies to begin shortly afterwards.